opentelekomcloud/docker-machine-opentelekomcloud/README.md

 * [docker-machine-openstack](https://opendev.org/x/docker-machine-openstack) ― docker-machine built-in
 * [DockerMachine4OTC](https://github.com/Huawei/DockerMachineDriver4OTC) ― older OTC driver implementation by Huawei

-This driver versioned `v0.2.x` is inspired by `docker-machine-openstack` and targets to provide full backward compatibility with `DockerMachineDriver4OTC`.
+This driver versioned is inspired by `docker-machine-openstack` and targets to provide full, but only `v0.2.x` aims for to provide full backward compatibility with `DockerMachineDriver4OTC`.

 Backward compatibility meaning, that this driver uses flags and env variable naming that differs from OpenStack convention.